seafiish/breath/README.md

-have you ever been super annoyed at how Bandcamp encodes it's flac metadata by default? no? well I have, so I fixed it
+for the longest time I dealt with the bad encoding that Bandcamp has and it was really annoying. so I'm finally trying to fix it

 #### don't programs like mp3tag or puddletag let you automate actions to do this anyway?
 uhhh yes I think so, but shh I was bored and wanted to make something.
-also I want to add optional opus encoding so that will be unique when that's out
+also I want to add optional opus encoding so that will be unique when that's out!!

 #### isn't zig super overkill for this?
 I just enjoy writing zig code :3